Alexpureinheart/Terminal-Taxi/readme.txt

 9. Type "view commands" to view commands.
 10. Type "view instructions" to see this dialogue again.

+**taken from the in-game instructions

-This is the readme for my first portfolio project for the CS course in codecademy, wherein I am tasked with making a terminal game using python.
+This is the readme for my first portfolio project for the Computer Science course in codecademy, wherein I am tasked with making a terminal game using python.
+I wanted to make something kind of unique and at least a bit technically interesting.
+Hopefully I've achieved that here.

 Name: Terminal Taxi
 Description: A text-based taxi driving simulator for terminal written in Python 3.10.1